 Children stand still in the shape of the various trees while the Hebrew or English words are being sung, but move like the wind while the song sings “la la la,” rooting themselves once again as soon as the name of the tree is sung again.

 Visit Mama Lisa’s World’s Israeli pages for the Israeli version of the song called עצי שיטים עומדים (Atzei shittim omdim) – Acacia Trees are Standing.
 You can also find the American version called עצי זיתים עומדים (Atzei zeitim omdim) – The Olive Trees are Standing.

 Another Site: Songs and Dances for Tu Bishvat

 Many thanks to Joanie Calem for writing this post and for sharing her music with us!

 Image: Dried Fruit, cc.

 This article was posted on Saturday, January 27th, 2018 at 8:43 pm and is filed under Arbor Day, Countries & Cultures, Hebrew, Holiday Songs, Holidays Around the World, Israel, Languages, Mama Lisa, Tu B’Shvat.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply